mulderp/mulderp.github.com/_posts/2013-02-27-A-custom-rails-stack-with-chef.md

 end
 </pre>

 Ha, there is node.json loaded, and that is Chef's way to define a node setup.
 Looking more carefully above, there are 2 details: The "run_list" and the "chef.json" part.
 The run_list defines, how a node conversion flows, while the json overrides attributes from cookbooks.

 The setup of these can be tricky.

-Here are some learnings.
+Here are some learnings:

-This stack can be formalized in a so-called '''node.json''':
+* Getting a modern Ruby running is the first step for a new node.
+Right now, default VMs in Linux distrubtions seem Ruby 1.8.7 based.
+Those need an upgrade.
+For this, I found the cookbooks by Fletcher Nichol helpful, see [chef-rvm](https://github.com/fnichol/chef-rvm) and [chef-rbenv](https://github.com/fnichol/chef-rbenv).
+Also, I found [this Ruby wrapper cookbook](https://github.com/mlafeldt/ruby-cookbook) by Matthias Lafeldt interesting, and this is certainly on my list for further investigation.

+* Passenger's setup is either build

 <pre>

 </pre>